History of the Romani people: Linguistic origins

-Until the mid-to-late 18th century, theories about the origin of the Romanies were mostly speculative.
+Until the mid-to-late 18th century, theories about the origin of the Romanis were mostly speculative.
 In 1782, Johann Christian Christoph Rüdiger published his research findings, in which he pointed out the relationship between the Romani language and Hindustani.
 Subsequent work supported the hypothesis that Romani shared a common origin with certain Indo-Aryan languages in the north of the Indian subcontinent.

 Evidence shows that the Romani language is part of the Central Aryan branch of the Indo-Aryan language family (like Hindi/Urdu), but that it also contains innovations found only in the Northwestern branch (containing Punjabi and Sindhi).
 The Palgrave Handbook of Romani Linguistics argues that this may demonstrate an origin in an area between the two dialect zones, which was largely conservative but affected to some degree by the changes occurring in the northwest.
 However, it does not discount the possibility that there was an initial migration from the central region by the proto-Roma, before a period of residence in the northwest.

-The language also reflects the migratory history of the Romanies' ancestors.
+The language also reflects the migratory history of the Romanis' ancestors.
 While it has Indo-Aryan roots, it also includes significant input from Persian, Armenian, and Byzantine Greek.
-Influences from minority languages also reflects the Romanies' history of living on the margins of society.
+Influences from minority languages also reflects the Romanis' history of living on the margins of society.